kawasaki/pyscrlink/README.md

     $ scratch_link
     ```

-3. Connect scratch to micro:bit or LEGO Mindstorms:
+3. Connect scratch to the target device such as micro:bit or LEGO Mindstorms:
     * Open FireFox or Chrome.
 (Make sure to run as the same user for scratch-link python script.)
     * Access [Scratch 3.0](https://scratch.mit.edu/) and create your project.
     * Select the "Add Extension" button.